1Password/scim-examples/beta/README.md

 - Functionality
   - The deployment example _must_ work for all identity providers 1Password supports (unless otherwise exempt from that criteria).
   - The deployment example _must_ be capable of scaling to accommodate different provisioning needs (unless otherwise exempt from that criteria).
-  - The deployment example _must_ reliably perform as described by the author and the accompanying documentation.
+  - The deployment example _must_ provide the complete automated user provisioning experience described by 1Password and in the documetnation accompanying the deployment example example.
   - Feedback from customers using the deployment example is nearly universally positive.
 Any critical feedback has been addressed to the greatest possibile extent during the preceeding beta period.
 - Testing
-  - All documented configurations _must_ be tested by the author and at least one reviewerand work reliably.
+  - All documented configurations _must_ be tested by the author and at least one reviewer.
+Tests must reliably succeed.
-  - At least _five_ customers have used the deployment example to deploy 1Password SCIM Bridge in whatever is deemed a "standard" or common configuration for that deployment example.
+  - Some number of customers, greater than one (but no specific minimum is prescribed), are known to have used the deployment example in whatever is deemed a "standard" or common configuration for that example.
     - There must be documentation of these deployments, such as if it was assisted by 1Password Solutions Architect or developer.
-  - At least _one_ customer has used the deployment example to deploy 1Password SCIM bridge in other, less typical, configurations.
+  - Ideally at least _one_ customer has used the deployment example to deploy 1Password SCIM bridge in other, less typical, configurations, if applicable.
     - There must be documentation of these deployments, such as if it was assisted by 1Password Solutions Architect or developer.
   - SCIM bridges deployed using the deployment example _must_ be in use by customers through at least one SCIM bridge update release with no evidence of failure or issues.
 - Documentation